meowmeister/turbu/README.txt

 1. Main project code
 ----------------------
 Check out the /trunk/turbu folder to someplace inside your RAD Studio projects folder.
-(NOTE: TURBU will only compile if you have Delphi 2009.
-It uses the new Generics features extensively, which are not found in any earlier versions of Delphi.)
+(NOTE: TURBU will only compile if you have Delphi 2010.
+It uses the new RTTI features extensively, and the interface-to-object-cast trick, which are not found in any earlier versions of Delphi.)

 2. DLLs